The five steps to your weight loss Journey

 We are fortunate to have access to a licensed, fully accredited hospital facility in Montreal, Canada with highly trained staff and the latest laparoscopic equipment for bariatric surgery .

-This allows us to admit and care for our patients for 1-2 days after surgery (depending on the procedure) to ensure their safety.
+This allows us to admit our patients to the hospital (not a hotel room) for 1-2 days after surgery to ensure their safety.

-As an added precaution, we have a direct “service corridor” with the McGill University Health Center (MGH Pavillion), a tertiary care bariatric surgery center,where patients can be transferred if the need for intensive care arises due to rare complications of leak, pulmonary embolus or myocardial infaction (< 2% chance).
+As an added precaution, we have a direct “service corridor” with the McGill University Health Center (MGH Pavillion), a tertiary care bariatric surgery center,where patients can be transferred if the need for intensive care arises.

 Morbidly Obese – The journey of three of our patients (please view and give us your thoughts)